jsolve/jsolve.github.io/_posts/2015-11-20-spring-security-distributed-system.markdown

 }
 {% endhighlight %}

-To discuss the `AuthenticationFailureHandler`, `AuthenticationSuccessHandler` and `CustomUsernamePasswordAuthenticationFilter` we will back in a moment.
+As you can see, there are two overridden configure methods.
+Inside the first one I have added some filters, handlers, and I have indicated that all request should be protected (authorizeRequests().antMatchers("/**").authenticated()).
+I've also configured login endpoint as ("/authenticate").
+We will back in a moment to discuss the `AuthenticationFailureHandler`, `AuthenticationSuccessHandler` and `CustomUsernamePasswordAuthenticationFilter`.
 First, I would like to take a minute to highlight the `AuthService` class.
 It's simple service class which implements `org.springframework.security.core.userdetails.UserDetailsService` interface.
 The class is responsible for provide information about user.
 Example implementation:
 {% highlight java %}
 @Service("authService")
 public class AuthService implements UserDetailsService {